Backseating-Committee-2k/BackseatSafeSystem2k/README.md

 # BackseatSafeSystem2k

-This is the official implementation of the platform invented by the twitch stream [coder2k](https://www.twitch.tv/coder2k).
+This is the official implementation of the platform invented by the Twitch chat of [coder2k](https://twitch.tv/coder2k).

 ## Features